dntstck/boilerplate/README.md

 # boilerplate

-a simple template for c projects using cmake
+a simple template for c projects using cmake.

+saves a bit of time creating dirs in a projects base directory.

+simply pull this repo and edit CMakeLists.txt to suit your needs before running cmake.